iterative/dvc.org/static/docs/user-guide/contributing.md

 Message types:

 - *component* - name of a component that this patch is affecting.
-Use `dvc` in a general case;
+Use `dvc` in a general case.
-- _short description_ - short description of the patch;
+- _short description_ - short description of the patch.
 - _long description_ - If needed, longer message describing the patch in more
-  details;
+  details.
-- _github issue id_ - An id of the Github issue that this patch is addressing
+- _github issue id_ - An id of the Github issue that this patch is addressing.

 Example: